alexanderhalpern/CD-to-Spotify-and-EBay/README.md

 # CDSpotifyConverter

-CDSpotifyConverter is a Python Application for scanning CD Barcodes, posting the contents of scanned CDs on Spotify, and listing the CDs on eBay.
+CDSpotifyConverter is a Python utility which interfaces with standard barcode scanners (such as Zebra scanners).
+After users scan the barcodes of many CDs consecutively, the program automatically add the contents of those CDs to a requested Spotify Playlist and posts the CDs on eBay for the average sale price of the scanned CD.

 ## Setup Spotify Authorization